If you’re looking for an enjoyable spring time escape and a big dose of country air, then look no further than a mini break to Yass Valley.

 The Gundaroo Music Festival brings together national talent and a crowd of 3000 strong music lovers for 12 hours of non-stop music and entertainment.
-Festival attendees will be spoilt with a wine tasting from regional wineries, food and produce stalls, local arts and handcrafts, a kid’s zone with jumping castles, face painting, super heroes, petting zoo, a mechanical bull, roaming entertainment, 4×4 Extreme display, and an evening of fireworks from 8.30pm.
+Festival attendees will be spoilt with a wine tasting from regional wineries, food and produce stalls, as well as local arts and handcrafts.
+There’s also a kid’s zone with jumping castles, face painting, super heroes and petting zoo.
+Adults are covered too with a mechanical bull, roaming entertainment, 4×4 Extreme display and an evening of fireworks.

 When: 21 – 22 October 2017